Locate a grave MUSEUM OF THE FALLEN

 Vanished Worlds

-A West African gold empire so rich its emperor's pilgrimage crashed the price of gold across the Mediterranean.
+A West African gold empire so rich that Mansa Musa's 1324 pilgrimage to Mecca crashed the price of gold across the Mediterranean.

 1235 CE died 1670 CE · 435 years